jordenc/com.synology.surveillance/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

 To be able to use this app, you need to supply the app with the IP of the Synology NAS, as well as the username and password of an admin.

-1. Make sure to add a user that doesn't require 2 factor authentication.
-2. Add the user to the 'administrators' group, because of the required permissions.
+It's best to set up an admin purely for this purpose, by following these steps from a computer:

+1. Login to your Synology
+2. Click on "Surveillance Station" so it opens in a new window.
-3. Under 'applications', allow the user to access the Surveillance Station
+3. Click on the menu button, go to "User".
+4. Click on "Add", fill in a username and password (remember both, you will be neeeing them later)
+5. Click "Next", make sure to choose the profile with "Manager" rights.
+6. Click "Next", make sure to check all cameras you want to give access to.
+7. Click "Complete".

+Also make sure your Synology has a fixed IP in your network.

 The following cards are available:
 - [ACTION] Start recording